seanxpw/parallel-bench-suite/README.md

 ## Some Findings So Far

-The observations indicate that sorting algorithms related to ParlayLib tend to incur significantly more page faults and dTLB misses.
-I've also tried to switch to another complier or compile with `CIlK` realted flag, which seemed no help, indicating it has a big chance that there might be somewhere to improve for ParlayLib.
+Our observations indicate that sorting algorithms based on ParlayLib tend to incur significantly more page faults and dTLB misses.
+I also tried using a different compiler and compiling with Cilk-related flags, but that didn’t help—suggesting that there may be room for improvement within ParlayLib itself.

-The following chart uses a same real-world graph input, which has one million lines of (uint64, uint64) pairs (16,000,000 bytes, 3907 4KB pages).
-PLIS and PLSS are both inplace versions of ParlayLib integer and sample sort.
-This chart records the events for 5 times in total.
+The following chart compares sorting algorithms on the same real-world graph input: one million lines of (uint64, uint64) pairs (16,000,000 bytes, 3,907 4KB pages).
+PLIS and PLSS are in-place versions of ParlayLib's integer and sample sorts, respectively.
+The chart records events across 5 runs.

-Page faults differ the most, while Dovetail Sort has 19,533,872 faults (3,906,774 per round), IPS4o has 41,533 (8,306 per round) faults.
+Page faults show the most dramatic differences.
+Dovetail Sort had 19,533,872 page faults (3,906,774 per run), while IPS4o had only 41,533 (8,306 per run).

-The input memory has been touched by input generator before `perf` starts to record.
-Thus the events should all be generated purely when running the sorting algorithms.
-Section **FIFO-Controlled Performance Tests** has more details of how I ran `perf`.
+Note: The input memory was fully touched by the input generator before `perf` began recording, ensuring that all measured events were purely from the sorting algorithms.
+See the section **FIFO-Controlled Performance Tests** for more details on how `perf` was run.

 ![Comparison of Page Faults and dTLB Misses](images/comparison_page_faults_dTLB.png)

-Then I ran perf record and tried to find what function produces the TLB miss and page faults for Dovetail PLIS PLSS.
-I can only get reasonable results for Dovetail and PLIS for now, here're some findings.
+I then ran `perf record` to trace which functions were responsible for the TLB misses and page faults in Dovetail, PLIS, and PLSS.
+So far, I was only able to gather meaningful data for Dovetail and PLIS.
+Here are the findings:

-The dTLB and page faults for Dovetail and PLIS both lie in the same ParlayLib internal file called counting_sort.h.
+For both Dovetail and PLIS, the dTLB misses and page faults largely originate from the same ParlayLib internal file: `counting_sort.h`.

+The source of the page faults is quite straightforward.
+However, it's less clear which specific lines are causing the dTLB misses—there are a few likely candidates, so take this with a grain of salt lol.

 ---
 ### **Page Faults Analysis**